 Should you try cough drops or chest rubs?
 There is weak data supporting the use of mentholated cough drops.
 The data is stronger for vapor rubs containing menthol, camphor, and eucalyptus oil (Vicks VapoRub contains all 3).
 The camphor component, however, is extremely toxic if ingested and these products are not to be placed under the nose or used at all in kids under the age of 2.

 So, does that mean you shouldn’t take anything for cough because the medicines barely work better than a placebo?
 No! because placeboes work extremely well for cough when compared to no treatment at all.
-In an elegant paper published in 2010, the author explains why up to 85% of a cough medicine’s efficacy is due to placebo effect.
+In an elegant paper published in 2010, the author explains why up to 85% of a cough medicine’s efficacy is due to placebo effects.

 So what do I do when I get a cough?
 First of all, I don’t take antibiotics or cough medicines.
 If I have a fever, I treat it with ibuprofen or acetaminophen.
 I drink lots of water (there’s no advantage to vitamin C products for cough), use a vaporizer in my bedroom at night, and take a teaspoon of honey 2 or 3 times a day.
 That’s right, honey!
 It’s cheap, natural, and in trials has outperformed both placebo and dextromethorphan.
 Maybe even try it in a “hot toddy.”
 Turns out your grandmother was right; all you need for the vast majority of coughs is rest, fluids, vapor rub, and a little bit of honey.
 To prevent transmission to others, wash your hands frequently and cover your mouth with the crook of your elbow when coughing.
 That’s it.